 Please see our new webpage, Photographs of Wieskirche - the Church in the Meadow, for some lovely, large pictures of this magnificent church.

-If you do plan to travel to Germany, be sure to read our homepage Traveling in Germany for general information, handy tips, and links to helpful websites to assist in your trip planning.
+Planning a vacation to Germany?
+If so, read our homepage Traveling in Germany for important travel information, getting around in Germany, travel tips, and links to helpful websites to assist in your trip planning.